Balkaneros91/roll-the-dice/README.md

 ## Testing

-All the links in the navigation bar and in the footer has been tested and works.
-The logo link always brings us back to the main page, while the About and Contact links are only index.html local links so avoid scrolling up and down on the page.
-The rest as Gallery and Sign Up links opens a new tab in the browser for easier navigation between pages.
+Since there are few buttons with different functions presented in the game I have used "disabled" attribute to prevent the option for "clicking" the buttons if it's not their turn in the game.

 And the deployed website has been tested in Chrome, Safari, Internet Explorer (Opera) and Firefox.
 Media queries looks good and been tested throughout different screen sizes.

 I have used Responsinator.com for testing:
 - [Responsinator](http://www.responsinator.com/)